 What is it?
 People of all ages and abilities enjoy the fun and freedom of a stretch of public streets with no motor vehicle traffic.
 Ciclovía Salinas temporarily closes these streets so people can walk, bike, roll in wheelchairs, skateboard, rollerblade, run, and engage in other people-powered transportation and physically active play and socializing.
 Arts, music, and other fun activities along the route add to the mix of this lively event.

 When?
 Get on the Ciclovía Salinas email list to be alerted of next dates.
-The third date is confirmed for Sunday, October 25, 2015.
-(The inaugural date was Sunday, October 6, 2013; second was Saturday, November 1, 2014.
+(The inaugural date was Sunday, October 6, 2013; second was Saturday, November 1, 2014; third, Sunday, October 25, 2015.
 As you can see, they’ve been annual events so far.
 It’s hoped they will become more frequent; volunteer with or contribute to Ciclovía Salinas to help make that happen.)

 Where?
 The route for the third Ciclovía Salinas date is along Alisal Street, between Sanborn Road in East Salinas / the Alisal and Main Street in Oldtown Salinas.
 (The route for the first and second Ciclovía Salinas dates was the same except that it extended just a bit farther, to Salinas Street.)

 If you’re able, kindly take the bus or bike to reach the Ciclovía Salinas route.
 Another option is to park your motor vehicle in Oldtown/downtown, then roll in a wheelchair, walk, or otherwise continue down Alisal Street.
 Ciclovía Salinas would like to have side-street parking near East Alisal left available for businesses along the route.